 Percussion, wind and orchestral string musicians participate in either the Academy Orchestra or Academy Band.
 Students may also audition for other ensembles including: jazz band, jazz combos, brass ensemble, percussion ensemble or chamber groups.
 Chamber and large ensemble experiences provide a wide range of challenging professional repertoire.

-Voice students participate in the Academy Choir and may also audition for the Interlochen Opera Theatre and Chamber Singers.
+Voice students participate in the Academy Choir and may also audition for the Interlochen Opera Workshop and Chamber Singers.
 Academic coursework in French or Spanish can provide additional benefits to vocalists, and a diction coach is available at various times during the year.

 Piano, organ, harp and guitar students have a full range of experiences for them, including individual lessons and studio classes that focus on individual skill and musicianship development, literature, pedagogy and history, with participation in chamber ensembles and performance in large ensembles as needed.
 Organ majors also may get valuable experience working in local churches.